Anotherarod/Employee-Tracker/README.md

 Next, "npm install mysql", "npm install express","npm install inquirer", and "npm install console.table".

+MySQL is a relational database management system.
+SQL stands for:  Structured Query Language.

+Use inquirer npm package to interact with the user via the command-line.

+Express is a collection of common interactive command line user interfaces that is also a built in node package.

 Console.table, which is an npm package and formats the populated data for the purposes needed.

-Use inquirer npm package to interact with the user via the command-line.

 To run the program: node employee-tracker.js and follow the prompts to run through the program.